 Step Two: Script and Storyboard

-Once you have your idea you will need to write a script and storyboard for your video.
+Once you have your idea you will need to write a script and storyboard for your film.
 The script gives you a roadmap to your production and all the content that you will cover.
-In addition to a script, the storyboard allows you to visually plan your video on paper.
+In addition to a script, the storyboard allows you to visually plan your film on paper.

-Storyboard Pro is a free program that offers tools to help you plan ahead when creating your video.
+Storyboard Pro is a free program that offers tools to help you plan ahead when creating your film.
 The software is available for free and is intended for use by students, and teachers.

 Step Three: Permissions and Releases

-Before filming your video, be sure you have all appropriate forms and releases signed.
+Before filming your film, be sure you have all appropriate forms and releases signed.
 For more information and useful links, visit the Forms and Copyright section.

 - Image and Voice Release Form: In addition all individuals who appear (visually or voice) need to sign the Image and Voice Release Form.

-- Location Contract: The location contract protects both the property owner and the video production team.
+- Location Contract: The location contract protects both the property owner and the film production team.
 Getting permission is also a courtesy that can prevent you from being ejected from a location.

-- Copyrights: When creating a video students should be aware of intellectual property and copyright rules especially if they plan on using elements that someone else has created.
+- Copyrights: When creating a film youth should be aware of intellectual property and copyright rules especially if they plan on using elements that someone else has created.
 See Songs and Sounds Effects Resources for link to free music and sounds.

 Before you start filming you will want to plan each of the shots.
 If possible, you may want to use two cameras to provide different angles for the same scene when editing.
 Take time to look at the area you in which you will be filming, paying attention to the background.
 Also, it is very important to make sure you keep your video tapes or video files in a safe place so it doesn’t get lost.
 The following sections offer links to the various aspects of video production.